DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 To avoid producing redundant code, the Master-Slave process model is still used to spawn floating processes, then cancel the affinity to specific cores.
-Besides that, clear the core ID assigned to the Intel® DPDK spawning a thread that has a 1:1 mapping with the core mask.
+Besides that, clear the core ID assigned to the DPDK spawning a thread that has a 1:1 mapping with the core mask.
 Thereafter, get a new core ID from the unused core ID allocation array.

 Run the Application